Talking to Your Doctor About Your Sleep

 Think of sleep like a daily test on your body to see how it responds and recovers during sleep.
 It could save your life.
 This is why, even if you don’t see your sleep doctor on a regular basis, you should encourage conversations about sleep with all of the doctors you do see on a regular basis.

 Do you speak with your doctor regularly about your sleep?
-Register with our site and then share in the comments below.
+Tell us more in the comments below.